oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/PODMAN_README.md

 # Running an Oracle Real Application Clusters Database using Podman

-This project offers sample container files for Oracle Grid Infrastructure(GI) and Oracle Real Application Clusters(RAC):
+This project offers sample container files for Oracle Grid Infrastructure (GI) and Oracle Real Application Clusters (Oracle RAC):

 * Oracle Database 21c Oracle Grid Infrastructure (21.7) for Linux x86-64
 * Oracle Database 21c (21.7) for Linux x86-64

-IMPORTANT: To access the Oracle RAC DB on your network either use the Podman  MACVLAN driver or use Oracle Connection Manager.
-To Run Oracle RAC containers on Multi-Host, you must use the Podman MACVLAN driver and your network must be reachable on all the nodes for Oracle RAC containers.
+IMPORTANT: To access the Oracle RAC database on your network either use the Podman  MACVLAN driver, or use Oracle Connection Manager.
+To run Oracle RAC containers on Multi-Host, you must use the Podman MACVLAN driver, and your network must be reachable on all the nodes for Oracle RAC containers.

 ## Using this Image